Alpha-1-antitrypsin Deficiency In Children

 - Blood tests: Your child may need blood tests to give caregivers information about how his body is working.
 The blood may be taken from your child's arm, hand, finger, foot, heel, or IV.

 - CT scan: This is also called a CAT scan.
 A special x-ray machine uses a computer to take pictures of your child's abdomen.
 It may be used to look at your liver and blood vessels.
 Your child may be given dye by mouth or in an IV before the pictures are taken.
-The dye may help your child's caregiver see the pictures better.
+The dye may help your child's healthcare provider see the pictures better.
 People who are allergic to iodine or shellfish (lobster, crab, or shrimp) may be allergic to some dyes.
-Tell the caregiver if your child is allergic to shellfish, or has other allergies or medical conditions.
+Tell the healthcare provider if your child is allergic to shellfish, or has other allergies or medical conditions.

-- Liver biopsy: Using an ultrasound as a guide, caregivers put a needle through your child's skin and into his liver.
+- Liver biopsy: Using an ultrasound as a guide, healthcare providers put a needle through your child's skin and into his liver.
 Tissue samples may be taken and sent to a lab for tests.
-These samples may also tell caregivers how damaged your child's liver is.
+These samples may also tell healthcare providers how damaged your child's liver is.

 - Ultrasound: This test uses sound waves to show pictures of your child's organs and tissues on a screen.
 Ultrasound may be done to looks inside of your child's abdomen.

-- Nutrition: Ask your child's caregiver if you need to change the foods your child eats.
+- Nutrition: Ask your child's healthcare provider if you need to change the foods your child eats.
 He may need to eat foods that are high in calories and vitamins to get proper nutrition.

 - Surgery: Your child may need surgery to repair organs damaged by AATD.
 If your child's liver gets badly damaged, he may need a liver transplant.